Real-Time Data Exchange (RTDE) Guide

 UINT32

-Bits 0-3: Is power on, Is program running, Is teach button pressed, Is power button pressed
+Bits 0-3: Is power on, Is program running, Is teach button pressed, Is power button

 safety_status_bits